johannes-xerxes-sz/Backend-Food-Delivery-Application/README.md

 ## General info
 A backend application program with the listed features would likely be a web-based application that allows users to perform create, read, update, and delete (CRUD) operations on information related to food, restaurants, and menus.
 This could include creating and updating listings for different types of food, restaurants, and menus, as well as deleting outdated or inaccurate information.
 The program may also include integration with the Stripe payment system, which would allow users to make payments through the application using various payment methods.
-In addition, the program may include a feature that allows users to check the weather in a particular location, using data from a weather API or other source.
 Finally, the program may include a live location feature that allows users to track their location in real-time, either through GPS or other location tracking technologies.
 This could be useful for a variety of purposes, such as tracking the location of delivery drivers or helping users find their way to a particular restaurant.

 <div align="center">Welcome to Food Delivery Backend Application! </div>